PAMinerva/LearnDirectX/Tutorials/01-HelloDirectX/hello-triangle.md

 }
 ```

-First, we create an empty root signature (with no root parameters and static samplers) as the shader programs used by this sample don't need to access any GPU memory resources (we will review the shader code at the end of the tutorial).
+Firstly, we create an empty root signature (with no root parameters and static samplers) as the shader programs used by this sample don't need to access any GPU memory resources (we will review the shader code at the end of the tutorial).
 We use the **CD3DX12_ROOT_SIGNATURE_DESC** structure, and its **Init** helper function, to specify root parameters, static samplers and flags. <br>
 The flag **D3D12_ROOT_SIGNATURE_FLAG_ALLOW_INPUT_ASSEMBLER_INPUT_LAYOUT** specifies we want to use the input assembler as a stage of the pipeline (indeed, we can also render without it, but we won't cover the details here as it goes beyond the scope of this tutorial).
 On some GPUs, omitting this flag can save an additional DWORD in the root argument space to store our root arguments.
 Omit this flag if the input assembler is not required, though the optimization is minor.

 We create a serialized version of the root signature by calling **D3D12SerializeRootSignature**.
 This generates a memory blob of the root signature, which can then be used to create the root signature object using the **CreateRootSignature** function.
 The serialized version could be stored in a file on disk for quick loading, eliminating the need to recreate it each time.
 To store the serialized version in memory we use a pointer to a **ID3DBlob** interface.
 This interface is used to hold generic byte arrays called memory blob (whether it be object code or a simple vertex array; it's up to the programmer to cast data to the correct type) that can be easily stored to disk using the **D3DWriteBlobToFile** function.